millionairesdigest/Millionaires-Digest-BuddyPress-Shortcodes/readme.txt

 == Description ==

-Allow BuddyPress profile fields to have additional options when it comes to displaying and editing them on the frontend with special thanks and all credits going to SuitePlugins for the original plugin.
+Add the ability to use shortcodes to display and show BuddyPress profile information with special thanks and all credits going to Venutius for the original plugin.

 == Installation ==